What drives me is helping others find the courage to go for what they want

 Blogging, online fitness training, fitness plans, and social media posts are some of the things you can look forward to from me.

-I’m grateful that, although mostly men seeking extra muscle tissue, a range consisting of children all the way to elderly I’ve had the pleasure of coaching and mentoring in more ways than I foresaw.
+I’m grateful that, although mostly men seeking extra muscle tissue, a range consisting of children all the way to elderly have given me the pleasure of coaching and mentoring in more ways than I ever foresaw.

 If you’re reading this, I thank you because you’re part of the contribution, whether you’re aware or not.